My House (Warren G song)

 "My House" is a song by American rapper Warren G, featuring posthumous vocals from American singer Nate Dogg. was released on July 13, 2015 as the first single of his first EP Regulate...
-G Funk Era, Pt.
-II, with the record label G-Funk Entertainment.
+G Funk Era, Part II, with the record label G-Funk Entertainment.
 The song was produced by Warren G.

 Music video

 The music video was released on August 6, 2015.